Community Relations Mission:

 To protect civil and human rights, facilitate positive community relations and promote social equity policy.

-New for 2017 - Human Relations Fund
+Human Relations Fund

 The HRC encourages funding requests from nonprofit organizations that address or provide leadership development, youth involvement and collaborations with other groups to promote inclusivity and respect for diversity.

 Awards are made monthly.
 Only events that are planned or occur during the calendar year of their HRF funding will be considered.

 Please note: Human Relations Fund allocations for 2018 have closed.
 Please check back in early January 2019 for information on 2019 funding.

 For more information about the Human Relations Fund, please contact Clay Fong at [email protected] or 303-441-3141.
 Please email applications to [email protected] or mail to Human Relations Fund, Community Relations Department of Human Services, City of Boulder, PO Box 791, Boulder, CO 80306.